 And when things get more complicated, that’s when second-guessing enters the picture.
-Once again, I began asking myself, is this really the right thing?
+Once again, I began asking myself, Is this really the right thing?
 Is this the best move?

 So, what was my final reasoning?
 What was my final rationale for getting rid of this business?
 There are several reasons, which I’ll break down below.

-1. The $400,000 Passive Income Business was a Distraction
+1. The $400,000 Passive Income Business Was a Distraction

 That’s definitely weird to say – totally weird.
 How could making $400,000 a year passively be a distraction?

-An Example of the Distractions I was Dealing With
+An Example of the Distractions I Was Dealing With

 Maybe you’re wired differently, but that’s how my brain is wired.
 I can just remember going to my wife and saying, I know it’s not a big deal, but it just totally derailed me.
 And my wife at that time finally said, “Wow, I get it, it’s time.
 It’s time to move on”.
-I was blown away, maybe because I knew deep inside she was completely right.
+I was blown away, maybe because I knew deep inside that she was completely right.

-Then there’s the Opportunity Cost
+Then There’s the Opportunity Cost

 That brings us to Reason Number 2…